Updated: May 2

 And change hasn’t been easy.
 It’s been painful. t’s been triggering.
 It’s been exhausting.
 But oh, so worth it.

-I am still on my healing journey and proud to share with you the results of it.
-I am much better at regulating stress; my lupus symptoms are under control even with minimal dose of corticosteroids.
-My relationships are deeper, more balanced, with way more love and laughter and much less drama.
+I am still on my healing journey and proud to share the results of it.
+I am much better at regulating stress, my lupus symptoms are under control even with minimal dose of corticosteroids.
+My relationships are deeper, more balanced, with more love and laughter and much less drama.
 I reconnected to my purpose and creativity.
 My new career path is now clear and already so rewarding.
 The feedback I am getting from my clients shows me how much the work I’ve done for myself created a ripple effect and brought value to them.

 And as for you, I urge you to reconnect with the immense hidden inner resources that are already inside of you.
 Slow down.
 Feel and process.
 Be honest about what’s working and what’s not in your life.
-Get clear about what you love enough to heal for.
+Get clear about what and who you love enough to heal for.

 And don’t hesitate to seek help and support.